Garnishing Wages for Student Loans Is On Hold: What Does It Mean for You

 Avoid Wage Garnishment

-If you’re at risk of garnishment, explore ways to avoid it ASAP.
+If you’re at risk of garnishment, don’t assume that the federal government’s delay on involuntary collections is going to last forever.
+Explore ways to avoid garnishment ASAP.
 Here are some strategies to consider.

 Sign up for income-driven payment plans

 Income-driven repayment (IDR) plans that cap your monthly payments at a percentage of your income are available for federal student loans.
-Some income-driven plan options are on hold for now.
+The rules about income-driven plans are changing, and some income-driven plan options are on hold for now.
 You can still sign up for a plan, though.
 In some cases, an IDR could reduce your payment to $0 per month.

 Contact your loan servicer to find out about income-driven plans.
-You can also apply online.
+You can also see the latest choices and apply online at the Department of Education’s website.

 Put your loans into deferment or forbearance